On the universal calibration of heavy-tailed combination tests: Introduction

-In many applications, extremely small levels of $\alpha$ are of interest and the above asymptotic notions of calibration and honesty are useful criteria for the control of the Type I error.
-Henceforth when we talk about calibration and honesty, unless stated otherwise we mean {\em asymptotic calibration} and {\em asymptotic honesty}, respectively.\\
+In many applications, small levels of $\alpha$ are of interest and the above asymptotic notions of calibration and honesty are useful for approximately controlling the Type-I error.
+Hence, for the rest of the paper, unless stated otherwise, we will simply take calibration and honesty to mean asymptotic calibration and asymptotic honesty, respectively.

-The first key problem in this methodological framework is to correctly (asymptotically) calibrate the resulting statistic under the null hypothesis, especially if the underlying $p$-values are dependent.
-The seminal works of \cite{wilson2019harmonic} and \cite{liu:xie:2020} establish the asymptotic calibration either in the independent or \emph{asymptotically independent} regime, which we define below.
+In this line of work, the foremost question is to identify a family of dependence structure that is as large as possible to plausibly accommodate practical settings, under which the heavy-tailed combination tests remain asymptotically calibrated or honest.
+The earlier results can be generalized to the assumption that $X_1, \dots, X_d$ are pairwise asymptotically independent in their upper tails, defined as follows.